janet-lang/janet/README.md

 Usually, one of a few reasons:
 - Often, it already exists in a different form and the Clojure port would be redundant.
 - Clojure programs often generate a lot of garbage and rely on the JVM to clean it up.
-  Janet does not run on the JVM, and has a more primitive garbage collector.
+  Janet does not run on the JVM and has a more primitive garbage collector.
 - We want to keep the Janet core small.
-With Lisps, usually a feature can be added as a library without feeling "bolted on", especially when compared to ALGOL like languages.
+With Lisps, a feature can usually be added as a library without feeling "bolted on", especially when compared to ALGOL-like languages.
 Adding features to the core also makes it a bit more difficult to keep Janet maximally portable.

 ### Why is my terminal spitting out junk when I run the REPL?